Information for term High School Abroad in Japan

 OverviewClick to Open

-Become fluent in Japanese as you live and study in the heart of this unique and lively Asian culture.
+Improve your Japanese significantly as you live and study in this unique and wonderful culture.

-A land of four main islands (and more than 6,000 smaller ones), Japan has many common denominators: noodle stands on nearly every corner (ramen or udon — take your pick!), top-notch public transportation, and super-friendly people who are polite and eager to help others — foreigners included.
-Five days a week, you’ll experience life at a public or private high school, in classes taught solely in Japanese.
+A land of four main islands (and more than 6,000 smaller ones), Japan has beautiful natural views as well as vibrant mega-cities.
+It also boasts amazing cuisine such as sushi, ramen, and sweet curry; efficient and reliable public transportation; and friendly locals.
+Five days a week, you’ll experience life at a public or private high school, taking classes taught in Japanese.
 Fully immersed in teen life, lingo, and both traditional and pop culture, you’ll make huge strides in language proficiency before you know it.
-On weekends, enjoy the company of your host family!
-Spend time playing games, eating delicious home-cooked food, or visiting local shrines and temples.
+On weekends, enjoy the company of your host family by doing things like playing games, eating delicious home-cooked food, and visiting local shrines and temples.

 Our program provides students with 150 language contact hours in just a few weeks.